DCD: Domain-Oriented Design for Controlled Retrieval-Augmented Generation: Introduction

 However, as data volumes grow and user queries become more complex, the limitations of standard RAG pipelines become increasingly apparent.
 In particular, the linear architecture of Naive RAG exhibits degraded performance on multi-step queries that require sequential interpretation, retrieval across multiple knowledge slices, and result aggregation [\hyperlink{Wei}{Wei et al., 2023}].
 Another critical issue is the sensitivity of RAG systems to document segmentation parameters.
 These factors limit the applicability of Naive RAG in scenarios demanding high accuracy and predictable behavior.

-In this work, we consider an architectural approach to organizing knowledge and workflows around a language model, aimed at improving the accuracy and safety of RAG systems without modifying the models themselves.
-We propose DCD (Domain–Collection–Document), a domain-oriented design that introduces an explicit knowledge hierarchy and a controlled query-processing workflow.
-The proposed approach demonstrates substantial improvements in answer quality for multi-step queries while ensuring reproducibility and controllability in applied settings.
+Existing approaches often improve RAG systems through additional reasoning loops or agent orchestration layers.
+In contrast, this work follows an architectural rather than agentic direction.
+We propose DCD (Domain–Collection–Document), a domain-oriented RAG design that improves retrieval robustness through an explicit hierarchical organization of knowledge and a controlled query-processing workflow.
+Instead of relying on additional reasoning mechanisms, DCD constrains retrieval through hierarchical decomposition of the knowledge base.
+The proposed approach improves answer quality for multi-step queries while preserving reproducibility, controllability, and operational safety without modifying the underlying language models.